airalab/robonomics-wiki/src/docs/smart-home-telemetry.md

 2. Make sure that you have selected the right subscription.

-3. Telemetry downloading could take some time.
+3. Telemetry will be downloaded using the Libp2p protocol, this will take a few seconds.
 Once it finishes, you will see the information from your devices and sensors.
-You can select either Parachain or Libp2p Provider.